Gozala/work/index.md

 #### Starling

 To take an advantage of modern hardware and parallel [servo][] engine we have designed a new concurrent runtime inspired by Erlang [Actor Model][].
 Actors were represented via async functions that communicated through read/write streams and were dispatched onto the thread pool.
-Implementation of actors could be seamlessly switched between JS or Rust allowing greater optimization optimizations.
+Implementation of actors could be seamlessly switched between JS or Rust allowing greater optimizations.
 [Read full story](./starling)

 #### Dominion

-Running complex JS UI logic in the UI thread meant dropped frame sooner or later.
-This inspired my work on Virtual DOM library that moved that logic to the worker thread(s).
-By representing Virtual DOM tree and changes to it via byte code it became possible to program UI in worker thread, transfer all updates without copying.
+Running complex JS UI logic in the UI thread meant dropping a frame sooner or later.
+This inspired my work on Virtual DOM library, that moved that logic to the worker thread(s).
+It represented Virtual DOM tree and changes to it via byte code.
+This made possible to program UI in worker thread and transfer all updates without copying.
 [Read full story](./dominion)

 #### Decoders